 welcome to riverside studio

-A serene yoga studio situated on the banks of the Eerste River in the historic centre of Stellenbosch.
+A peaceful yoga studio situated on the banks of the Eerste River in the historic centre of Stellenbosch.

-A serene yoga studio situated on the banks of the Eerste River in the historic centre of Stellenbosch.
+A peaceful yoga studio situated on the banks of the Eerste River in the historic centre of Stellenbosch.

 Nicci Cloete Annette